-a) The ownership structure

-The structure of ownership of a company determines, to a considerable extent, how a Corporation is managed and controlled.
-The ownership structure can dispersed among individual and institutional shareholders as in the US and UK or can be concentrated in the hands of a few large shareholders as in Germany and Japan.
+a) The ownership structure The structure of ownership of a company determines, to a considerable extent, how a Corporation is managed and controlled.
+The ownership structure can

+Author: e-mail: nmahajan@amity.edu be dispersed among individual and institutional shareholders as in the US and UK or can be concentrated in the hands of a few large shareholders as in Germany and Japan.
 But the pattern of shareholding is not as simple as the above statement seeks to convey.
 The pattern varies the across the globe.

 Our corporate sector is characterized by the coexistence of state owned, private and multinational Enterprises.
 The shares of these enterprises (except those belonging to a public sector) are held by institutional as well as small investors.

-Specifically, the shares are held by:

-- The term-lending institutions.
+Specifically, the shares are held by: 1) The term-lending institutions.

-- 2) Institutional investors, comprising governmentowned mutual funds, Unit Trust of India and the government owned insurance corporations.
+2) Institutional investors, comprising governmentowned mutual funds, Unit Trust of India and the government owned insurance corporations.
+3) Corporate bodies.
+4) Directors and their relatives, and 5) Foreign investors Apart from these block holdings, there is a sizable equity holding by small investors.

-- Corporate bodies.

-- 4) Directors and their relatives, and

-- 5) Foreign investors

-Apart from these block holdings, there is a sizable equity holding by small investors.

-The structure of company boards
+3 4 b) The structure of company boards